wattnotions/eedude/content/blog/my-first-hugo-post/index.md

 tags = []
 +++

-# My first post using hugo

 A truly momentous occasion.
+I can hardly believe it.

+Updated Line1

 This is my first time experimenting with markdown so I'm hoping this will be a useful recipe that makes it easy for me to make and maintain a minimalist blog site.